rcaelers/workrave-website/content/en/contribute-documentation.md

 Use your favorite editor to improve this website, or Workrave's documentation.
 The documentation is located in folder `content/en/docs`.
-All pages are are written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
+All pages are written in [Markdown](https://en.wikipedia.org/wiki/Markdown).

 Some sites to get you started with Markdown: